The community food movement: communications and cooperation needed

-Working against this is the aforementioned siloing of the movement and the reality that people working at the grassroots of community gardens, home food gardening, food co-operatives, community supported agriculture and the other initiatives are sometimes disinterested in what is going on outside their particular silo or outide their particular city, part of the city or region.
+Working against this is the aforementioned siloing of the movement and the reality that people working at the grassroots of community gardens, home food gardening, food co-operatives, community-supported agriculture and the other initiatives are sometimes disinterested in what is going on outside their particular silo or outside their particular city, part of the city or region.

 How the movement would address this calls for the application of imagination.
 Any initiative would need to go beyond the old and established model of setting up an organisation.
 It would need to be structurally flat, edgy and attractive so as to connect with the imaginative initiatives evident in the fair food movement.

-At the same time it would need not to appear too radical so as to avoid scaring off conservative farmers and other conservatives interested in Australia’s food sovereignty, the food security of our people and community enterprise.
-The Austraian Food Sovereignty Alliance found that it had to be cautious here because some of the rural and dietary nationalist messages it propagated could well appeal to jingioistic, nationalist interests of the far right.
+At the same time, it would need not to appear too radical so as to avoid scaring off conservative farmers and other conservatives interested in Australia’s food sovereignty, the food security of our people and community enterprise.
+The Australian Food Sovereignty Alliance found that it had to be cautious here because some of the rural and dietary nationalist messages it propagated could well appeal to jingoistic, nationalist interests of the far right.
 It didn’t want to be captured by that end of politics and emphasised food-related social justice as a barrier to cooption.

 The same goes for local government sustainability education staff, some of whom already make the link.

 The fact that the government established a panel, and subsequently engaged researchers, suggests strongly that some working in state government know that there is an incipient community food movement out there.